I Want To...

 Compliance Monitoring Visits

 In light of University precautions related to COVID-19, the Compliance Monitoring Program (CMP) has cancelled all monitoring visits.
 At this time, no new compliance monitoring visits will be scheduled until after June 30, 2020.
-On-site monitoring visits will be rescheduled once restrictions on in-person meetings and recommendations for social distancing have been lifted.
+On-site monitoring visits will be rescheduled once restrictions on in-person meetings and recommendations for physical distancing have been lifted.
 The Compliance Monitoring Program team members are available via email and telephone for questions.
 Please be sure that all applicable institutional and regulatory requirements for human subjects research continue to be followed, and that proper documentation practices are maintained.
 Please refer to the JHM IRB website for CMP contact information.

 Good Clinical Practice Training